 So, for all of the PR pros out there who have already abandoned their initial New Year’s resolution, are looking to make another or haven’t made one at all, here are a few to consider to enhance your PR strategy.

 A crucial part of any PR job is establishing and maintaining media relationships, and there is no better way to do that than in-person.
 So, in 2020 make it a priority to get offline and get some face time with your reporter friends and make new ones too.
 Something we hear from reporters all the time is they love when PR people take the time to get to know them and make a genuine human connection.

 Whether it’s grabbing coffee with a reporter, turning up to a networking event or even signing up for a training session, there are plenty of opportunities to expand your media horizons in-person.
 Relationship building is key to PR, so make the effort to get away from your desk and into the fray!

 Integrate Your Campaigns

 The media landscape isn’t the only area constantly shifting, marketing and communications are too.
 This year see how PR can fit within other marketing and communications activities.
-How can content marketing, digital, research, social media and SEO enhance campaign success?
+How can content marketing, digital, research, paid media, social media and SEO enhance campaign success?
 Make sure you’re ahead of the curve and are bringing fresh and innovative ideas to achieve a compelling integrated campaign.